vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/glossary.md

 *līlā*: the divine cosmic “play.”

-*mātṛ mātṛkā*: mother; name used for the eight Mothers, Brāhmī, etc.; also used for the phonemes of the alphabet, seen as aspects of *vāc* when they are placed on the body by *nyāsa* , for instance.
+*mātṛmātṛkā*: mother; name used for the eight Mothers, Brāhmī, etc.; also used for the phonemes of the alphabet, seen as aspects of *vāc* when they are placed on the body by *nyāsa* , for instance.

 *mūlādhāra*** \( ** *cakra*** \): ** “the root support”; the bodily *cakra* on the level of the perineum where the *kuṇḍalinī* lies coiled